-Key management personnel compensation
+Key management compensation

-Key management personnel consists of the Company's directors and officers.
+Key management consists of the Company's directors and officers.
 In addition to management and consulting fees paid to these individuals, or companies controlled by these individuals, the Company provides non-cash benefits.
-The aggregate value of compensation with key management personnel for the period ending December 31, 2011 was \$187,755 and was comprised of the following:
+The aggregate value of compensation with key management for the year ended September 30, 2012 was \$2,286,583 (2011 - \$1,576,525) and was comprised of the following: